 Reading to baby is great for her, even if she has no idea what you’re saying.
 Baby books can get pretty repetitive, so dads, don’t be afraid to pick up the sports page or the like, and get your fix all while entertaining and spending time with your little one.

 “If your baby is old enough to be eating solid food, you might as well be the maitre d’.
 It’s entertaining — see the food go in, and watch it come right back out!” // www.babycenter.com

 Get in there man and prepare to get your hands dirty!
 I remember saying “there is no way I can change a diaper!”, but once you get started it’s not as bad as you would think.
 It’s great for several reasons, not the least of which includes the contact time.
 You’ll feel more at ease to talk to the little one, more and more.

 “Nobody wants their baby to get sick, but there’s nothing like an illness to prove how much the little guy really needs you.
 A night spent rocking a sick child will make you painfully, preciously aware of what parenting is all about.” // www.babycenter.com

 Workout with Baby

-I’m here to tell you, you got a baby, you’ve got a great weight that increases resistance by the day!
-Within reason of course, there won’t be any baby kettlebell swings going on here.
-But once baby is strong enough to hold her head up, things such as bench press and curls are old favorites that baby will love.
+I’m here to tell you, you have a baby which means you’ve got a great weight that increases resistance by the day!
+This is within reason of course!
+There won’t be any baby kettlebell swings going on here!
+Once the baby is strong enough to hold her head up, things such as bench presses and curls are old favorites that baby will love.

 “Studies have shown that mothers and fathers hold their babies in very different ways: Moms are more likely to cuddle.
 Dads tend to get a little more physical.” // www.babycenter.com